microsoft/vscode-docs/docs/python/tutorial-django.md

     ![The message logging page added to the app](images/django/message-logging-page.png)

 1. Enter a message, select **Log**, and you should be taken back to the home page.
 The home page doesn't yet show any of the logged messages yet (which you remedy in a moment).
 Feel free to log a few more messages as well.
-If you want, you can also take a peek in the database using a tool like SQLite Browser to see that a record has been created in the database.
+If you want, peek in the database using a tool like SQLite Browser to see that records have been created.
 Open the database as read-only, or otherwise remember to close the database before using the app, otherwise the app will fail because the database is locked.

+1. Stop the app when you're done.

 1. Now modify the home page to display the logged messages.
 Start by replacing the contents of app's `templates/hello/home.html` file with the markup below.
 This template expects a context variable named `message_list`.
 If it receives one (checked with the `{% if message_list %}` tag), it then iterates over that list (the `{% for message in messsage_list %}` tag) to generate table rows for each message.
 Otherwise the page indicates that no messages have yet been logged.